olajohn-ajiboye/blog/content/post/es6-module-system.md

 {{< /highlight >}}

 > You can import everything that is exported from a module like this:
 {{< highlight jsm "linenostart=1" >}}
 //app.js

 import * as All from './myModules.js'

-// this allows us to have access to every memeber of the module with the dot notation.Like so:
+// this allows us to have access to every member of the module with the dot notation.Like so:

 All.moduleConst
-All.addNumberInArray() // since this is a fucntion we have to call it.
+All.addNumberInArray() // since this is a function we have to call it.
 All.findArrayAverage()

 {{< /highlight >}}